Tales from the Public Library

 Not all libraries are created equal

 Libraries here are a little different than what I was used to.
-I guess living in larger cities most your life will do that for you.
+I guess living in larger cities most of your life will do that for you.
 In turn, I am accustomed to the multi-branch model for one city library system.
 It’s good and bad.

 I’m a multi-book-at-a-time reader, so that really makes my library trips more streamlined.
 I’ve got kids.
 I don’t have time to just stroll the stacks for hours.
-I still do try to browse and look around, but only if I have loads of time to kill, which is rare.
+I still try to browse and look around, but only if I have loads of time to kill, which is rare.

 There can’t be only one

-In Cherry Hill they have a single branch for the entire city.
+In Cherry Hill, they have a single branch for the entire city.
 The library is huge.
 I will give it props because it has a coffee bar inside.
 But still, because of this single branch, if the book I want is physically on the shelf, I am expected to go get it myself.
-I know, first world problems.
+I know, first-world problems.

-My current beef, the one thing that got me so salty is the DVD section.
+My current beef, the one thing that got me so salty, is the DVD section.
 You have to pay to “borrow” a movie.
-Is this the library or Blockbuster video?
+Is this the library or Blockbuster Video?

 North and South

-Here in Cherry Hill, they have many movies, and many current movies.
-BUT I have to pay $2 for each “entertainment” DVD rental and I get it for 5 days with one 5 day renewal possible, if no one else has placed a hold on the DVD.
-So potentially a total of 10 days to view the movie, and I have to make sure to activate the renewal or rack up return fees.
+Here in Cherry Hill, they have many movies and many current movies.
+BUT I have to pay $2 for each “entertainment” DVD rental, and I get it for 5 days, with one 5-day renewal possible, if no one else has placed a hold on the DVD.
+So, potentially a total of 10 days to view the movie, and I have to make sure to activate the renewal or rack up return fees.

-Chesapeake did not have an “entertainment” section, it was just a DVD, whether comedy, drama or documentary.
+Chesapeake did not have an “entertainment” section; it was just a DVD, whether comedy, drama, or documentary.

 So am I peeved?
 Yes!
 Majorly.

-Old habits die hard
+Old habits Die Hard

-Before we moved, I had used the Chesapeake library system as a budget savvy way to augment our family entertainment time without having to worry about rental fees, or having to have the movie back the next day before 9pm a la Redbox (wasting gas if I wasn’t already going to be driving around somewhere).
+Before we moved, I had used the Chesapeake library system as a budget-savvy way to augment our family entertainment time without having to worry about rental fees or having to have the movie back the next day before 9pm a la Redbox (wasting gas if I wasn’t already going to be driving around somewhere).

 I also didn’t have to wait eighteen years for a movie to appear for rent on Netflix or wait for it to arrive in my mailbox.
-Nor did I need to gamble which movie from my queue will I feel like watching two to three days from now…
+Nor did I need to gamble which movie from my queue I will feel like watching two to three days from now.

-So yes, I am highly annoyed to discover that the library that I had seen as my shining bastion of budget friendly movie watching options has now become another inconvenience, and made it so I have to seek other ways to see films.
+So yes, I am highly annoyed to discover that the library that I had seen as my shining bastion of budget-friendly movie watching options has now become another inconvenience, and made it so I have to seek other ways to see films.
 It might not seem like a lot, but $2 adds up after a while, after several films in fact.
 BIG disappointment.

 Nickel and diming